Herbert Wertheim: Early life and education

 Wertheim was born on May 23, 1939, in Philadelphia to Jewish parents.
-His father immigrated from Europe in 1907 while his mother was born in Brooklyn.
+His father immigrated from Europe in 1907, while his mother was born in Brooklyn.
 In 1945, he and his family moved to Miami Beach, Florida.
 They later moved to an apartment above the family's bakery.
 He was diagnosed with dyslexia.
 At age 16, he faced a judge on truancy charges before enlisting in the United States Navy and being stationed in San Diego.
 He studied physics and chemistry in the Navy before working in naval aviation.
-It was here where he made his first investment, buying stock in the aviation company Learjet.
+It was here that he made his first investment, buying stock in the aviation company Learjet.

-Wertheim is a graduate of Brevard Community College (now Eastern Florida State College) and the University of Florida, where he studied electrical engineering.
-He also received a B.S. in optical engineering and a Doctor of Optometry from the Southern College of Optometry.
+Wertheim is a graduate of Brevard Community College (now Eastern Florida State College).
+He studied electrical engineering at the University of Florida for a year, before receiving his B.S. in optical engineering and a Doctor of Optometry from the Southern College of Optometry.
 He has nine patents.

 Philanthropy

+Baptist Health South Florida

+In May 2026, Wertheim donated $100 million to Baptist Health South Florida, the largest single philanthropic gift in the organization's history.
+In recognition of the gift, Baptist Health Miami Cancer Institute was renamed the Baptist Health Herbert Wertheim Cancer Institute, and the Herbert Wertheim Cancer Institute Transformational Impact Fund was established to support cancer care, research, prevention, education, and clinical innovation.

+A major component of the gift supports Baptist Health's academic partnership with the Herbert Wertheim College of Medicine at Florida International University (FIU).
+The funding is intended to expand physician training, graduate medical education, cancer research, and collaboration between clinicians, researchers, and medical students while supporting Baptist Health's efforts to obtain designation as a National Cancer Institute (NCI)-designated cancer center.

+The donation builds upon the expanded academic affiliation established between Baptist Health and FIU in 2023.
+Under the partnership, Baptist Health serves as FIU's principal academic health system, supporting undergraduate and graduate medical education, physician residency and fellowship programs, clinical research, and the development of a new academic medical center on FIU's main campus.